EricScyty3/Chinese-Checkers-Platform/README.md

 stack build
 ```

-It will construct the necessary libraries used in this program and set up an environment under this folder, mostly the GUI library called "Monomer".
-Here is the link to the Git of [monomer](https://github.com/fjvallarino/monomer) and the link to its [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md), in case you'd like to set up such an environment individually.
-Notice that, you might be required to install additional packages based on your operating system, so please have a look at the [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md).
-This might take around 10 minutes to fully install all libraries and packages.
+It will construct the necessary libraries used in this program and set up an environment under this folder, mainly for setting the environment for the GUI library called "Monomer".
+Here is the link to the GitHub of the [monomer](https://github.com/fjvallarino/monomer) and the link to its [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md), in case you'd like to set up such an environment individually.
+Notice that, you might be required to install additional packages based on your operating system, so please have a look at the [installation instructions](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md).
+This might take around 10 minutes to fully install all libraries and packages after you enter the command.

 If no error appears after the build command, you can then run `stack run Main`, then the application will successfully execute.
 Initially, it's the same as the app executable, but can be recompiled if you modify the code.
 Run `stack run Main` every time you make a change to the code, and the program will recompile and generate a new executable based on that.
 Normally, a path to the produced executable would be provided in the hidden folder ".stack-work".